event-driven-robotics/HPU_Core/drv/README.md

 Ioclts that expect a logic boolean condition as argument want a pointer to an *unsigned int* that has to be either *1* or *0*.
 Other non-scalar arguments type are described below.

+### HPU_IOCTL_READTIMESTAMP
+It gives the number of times that the timestamp counter has wrapped.

+### HPU_IOCTL_CLEARTIMESTAMP
+It clear the timestamp counter.

+### HPU_IOCTL_READVERSION
+It gives the version number of the HPU.

+### HPU_IOCTL_SETTIMESTAMP
+When the argument of the IOCTL is equal to zero, it set the timestamp @24 bits with higher 8bits of 32bits set to 0x80.
+When the argument of the IOCTL is different to zero, the timestamp is fully 32bit wide.

 ### HPU_IOCTL_GEN_REG
 Provide a raw access (R/W) to the HW registers.
 It's here only for debugging purposes, while it's use in production is discouraged because it could cause weird side-effects.